evanmunro/lda-survey-exp/README.md

 #### Reproducing Data Cleaning, Model Estimation and Simulations

-1. `Rscript mich_analysis.R` re-estimates LDA-DE on the Michigan data and saves the model posterior in `posteriors/mich_estimate.RData`
+1. `Rscript mich_analysis.R` re-estimates LDA-DS on the Michigan data and saves the model posterior in `posteriors/mich_estimate.RData`
-2. `Rscript dhs_analysis.R` re-estimates LDA-E on the Card data and saves the model posterior in `posteriors/card_estimate.RData`
+2. `Rscript dhs_analysis.R` re-estimates LDA-S on the Card data and saves the model posterior in `posteriors/card_estimate.RData`
 3. `Rscript simulations.R` runs the simulations described verbally in Section 4.3 in the paper